TBG

 • Spices are in the middle left drawer of the island

-• A variety of teas are on the shelf above the sink.
-A list of flavours is here.
+• A variety of teas are on the shelf above and to the left of the sink (list of flavours)

 • Quinoa, lentils, mixed nuts, peanut butter are in the drawer by the fridge